-- 1. the planned monitoring of teaching and learning and work scrutiny by PSHE/RE coordinators/SLT

-- 2. regular discussions at staff meetings

-- 3. the audit of policies and provision

-- 4. PSHCE/RE development and, when relevant, inclusion in the school development plan

-- 5. sharing of classroom work and practice
+- the planned monitoring of teaching and learning and scrutiny of work by PSHE/RE coordinators/SLT - 2. regular discussions at staff meetings - 3. the audit of policies and provision - 4.
+PSHE/RE development and, when relevant, inclusion in the school development plan - 5. sharing classroom work and best practice.